hyakuhei/OSSG-Security-Practices/unvalidated_redirect.md

 Unvalidated URL redirect
 ========================

 It is common for web forms to redirect to a different page upon successful submission of the form data.
 This is often done using a _next_ or _return_ parameter in the http request.
 Any HTTP parameter can be controlled by the user, and could be abused by attackers to redirect a user to a malicious site.

-This is commonly used in phishing attacks, for example an attacker could redirect a user from a legitimate login form to a fake attacker controlled login form.
+This is commonly used in phishing attacks, for example an attacker could  redirect a user from a legitimate login form to a fake, attacker controlled, login form.
 If the page looks enough like the target site, and tricks the user into believing they mistyped their password, the attacker can convince the user to re-enter their credentials and send them to the attacker.

-Here is an example malicious redirect URL:
+Here is an example of a malicious redirect URL:

 ```
 https://good.com/login.php?next=http://bad.com/phonylogin.php
 ```

-To counter this type of attack all URL's need to be validated before being used to redirect the user.
+To counter this type of attack all URLs must be validated before being used to redirect the user.
 This should ensure the redirect will take the user to a page within your site.

 ### Incorrect

+This example just processes the 'next' argument with no validation:

 ```python